percona/percona-backup-mongodb/doc/source/architecture.rst

 The config and state (current and historical) for backups is stored in collections in the MongoDB cluster or non-sharded replica set itself.
-These are put in the system ``admin`` db of the config server replica set to keep them cleanly separated from user db namespaces.
-(In a non-sharded replica set the ``admin`` db of the replica set itself is used.)
+These are put in the system ``admin`` db to keep them cleanly separated from user db namespaces.

+In sharded clusters, this is the ``admin`` db of the config server replica set.
+In a non-sharded replica set, the PBM Control Collections are stored in
+``admin`` db of the replica set itself.

 - *admin.pbmBackups* - Log / status of each backup
 - *admin.pbmAgents* - Contains information about ``pbm-agents`` statuses and health